 Shoulder Pain

-The shoulder joint (glenohumeral joint) is a ball and socket joint with a large ball (humeral head) and a shallow socket (glenoid).
-This biomechanical set up makes the shoulder joint highly mobile and at risk of dislocation (abnormal separation of the joint) or subluxation (partial dislocation).
+The shoulder joint (glenohumeral joint) is a ball and socket joint.
+It has a large ball (humeral head) and a shallow socket (glenoid).
+This biomechanical setup allows for great mobility, but it also increases the risk of injuries like dislocations and subluxations.

 • Shoulder dislocation / subluxation